 Celebrate Taco Tuesday with a healthy twist by skipping the standard tacos and making Taco Salad instead.
 This salad has all the components of a taco but has loads more vegetables without compromising on flavour.
-It’s quick and easy to make and much better than takeout because you can customize the veggies to your liking and what’s in season.
+It’s quick and easy to make and much better than takeout because you can add lots of seasonal veggies to maximize the nutritional content.

 The first time I made Taco Salad I was trying to stick to a low carb diet.
 I’m just not meant to live in a carb free world!
 But this is one of those healthy meals that doesn’t feel like punishment when you eat it.
 I don’t make Taco Salad because it’s healthy, I make it because I LIKE it.
 In fact, I LOVE it!
 I add black beans because they add some extra nutritional value.
 They’re high in fibre, protein and potassium.
 If you’re feeding this to kids or picky eaters, you can hide the black beans by smashing them up really well before you add them to the meat mixture.
 They won’t even notice!Jump to Recipe